 Besides, you can make lip balm (and mascara… but that’s for next week) so easily!
 And it is so empowering.
 I love learning how to work with different ingredients and herbs to make my own beauty products.
 It’s just fun.

 I’ve seen a lot of great recipes around the internet for homemade lip balm, but I knew I wanted one with a little bit of color.
 (I’m really pale, so a little hint of color helps me look less ghostly.)
 The problem: Most tinted lip balm recipes that I could find used lipstick as the coloring agent.

 Um?
 I thought the whole point was to get away from toxic cosmetics?
 Right?

-Then I came across this awesome recipe from (the very awesome) Frugally Sustainable.
-It uses Alkanet Root to give the lip balm color.
+Then I came across an idea: Alkanet Root to give the lip balm color.
 Perfect!
 I’ve also wanted to see what would happen if I used a little Hibiscus powder (both Alkanet Root and Hibiscus are herbs).
 It’s such a beautiful color so I thought I’d try it out.
 So with just a few minor tweaks to the Frugally Sustainable recipe, I have perfected my own version of tinted lip balm!